 Alex

 Chase has many cards that issue Ultimate Rewards.
-Ultimate Rewards can be transferred directly to Chase’s airline and hotel partners or redeemed in Chase Travel℠.
-When used in the portal, each point is worth 1.25 cents if you have the card_name or the card_name.
-If you have the card_name that rate goes up to 1.5 cents per point.
+Ultimate Rewards can be transferred directly to Chase’s airline and hotel partners or redeemed via Chase Travel℠.
+When used in the portal, each point is worth up to 2 cents with Points Boost.

 Chase Ultimate Rewards® can also be cashed out.
-We don’t recommend this because you get so much more value by using one of the first two options.
-For example, 60,000 points are worth $750 when redeemed for travel purchases, or $600 when redeemed for cash.
+We don’t recommend this because you can usually get more value by using one of the first two options.

-Here is a list of some of our favorite Chase cards that earn Ultimate Rewards.
-The first four cards are personal cards, while the last three are business cards.
+Here is a list of some of our favorite Chase cards that earn Ultimate Rewards®.
+The first three cards are personal cards, while the last four are business cards.
 It’s just to give you an overview, compare cards, and be there for you to reference if needed.
-Scroll down if you just want to get to the 7 reasons.
+Scroll down if you just want to see the seven reasons why I love Chase Ultimate Rewards®.

-When I went to Greece, I transferred Ultimate Rewards to my United account so that I would have enough points to book a business-class flight.
-Points transfer to all of their partners at a ratio of 1:1.
-Make sure your hotel or flight is available before transferring your points.
+When I went to Greece, I transferred Ultimate Rewards® to my United account so that I would have enough points to book a business-class flight.
+Points transfer to all of the bank’s partners at a ratio of 1:1.
+Always make sure your hotel or flight is available before transferring your points.
 Once you transfer your points, you cannot move them back into your Chase Ultimate Rewards® account.
 Here are the Chase travel partners:

-Some of those airlines might seem a little random, but many of them are partners to ones we hear of more in the United States.
-For example, you could transfer your points to Air France or Virgin Atlantics and fly on a Delta plane, all for fewer points than what Delta charges.
-Plus, these points don’t transfer to Delta, so this is a nice little workaround when it works out.
+Some of those airlines might seem a little random, but many of them are alliance partners with airlines we know well in the United States.
+For example, you could transfer your points to Air France or Virgin Atlantic and fly on a Delta plane, all for fewer points than what Delta charges, because they’re all in the SkyTeam alliance.
+And Ultimate Rewards® don’t transfer to Delta, so this is a nice little workaround when you can find availability.

 Sometimes there might be a hotel you want to book that isn’t a Chase transfer partner.
-In those situations, I like to book through Chase Travel.
+In those situations, I like to book through Chase Travel℠.
 When we are spending more than a couple of days somewhere with kids, it can be nice to have a room that has a separate living area and bedroom.
-That can be difficult to find when using points from your hotel credit card.
-It’s easier to find in the portal.
+That can be difficult to find when using points transferred directly from your credit card program or using hotel-specific points.
+It’s often easier to find in the travel portal.

-We booked a 2-bedroom with a kitchen at the Grand Pacific Palisades in Carlsbad, California, using the portal when we went to Legoland.
+We booked a two-bedroom stay with a kitchen at the Grand Pacific Palisades in Carlsbad, California, using the portal when we went to Legoland.
 It was perfect for our family and made for a much more enjoyable vacation.
-The portal can also be a great option when cash rates are low.
-For example, we’ve seen some really low rates for flights to Europe and booking these in the travel portal can be cheaper than using transfer partners.
+The portal can also be a great option if you find hotels and flights to book with Points Boost.

 Another HUGE reason I love Chase Ultimate Rewards® is that Chase allows you to pool your points together with another member of your household!
 Many reward programs don’t allow this, or if they do, they charge you or put a limit on the number of points you can transfer in a year.

-I always make sure to see what the 5x categories are each quarter on the Chase Freedom Flex® Card and make sure to activate those.
-Sometimes that 5x category is warehouses or Amazon!
+I always make sure to see what the bonus categories are each quarter on the Chase Freedom Flex℠ and make sure to activate my card because it lets me earn five points per dollar spent in the bonus categories.
+Sometimes that bonus category is warehouse stores or Amazon, so the earnings can really add up!
 By holding a few of these cards and maximizing the category bonus, you can really rack up points quicker.
 It sounds like a lot to remember, but before you know it, you’ll have it all down!

-If you refer your family and friends to sign up for the same Chase Ultimate Rewards® Card, you will earn bonus points!
-You will earn 20,000 points when you refer someone to an Chase Ink Business Card and 10,000 points when you refer someone to the card_name or the card_name.
+If you refer your family and friends to sign up for the same Chase Ultimate Rewards®-earning cards, you will earn bonus points!
+For example, you will earn 20,000 points when you refer someone to any of the business cards that earn Ultimate Rewards® Chase and 15,000 points when you refer someone to the card_name or the card_name.
 The Freedom cards also offer a referral bonus of 5,000 points.

 Last but definitely not least are the great benefits, like travel insurance, that come with some of the cards.
-I love the primary car rental coverage that comes with the Sapphire Preferred and Reserve.
-Likewise, I really love the lost/damaged baggage policy as I scored $300 by taking advantage of that when my stroller was damaged on a flight.
+I love the primary car rental coverage that comes with the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®.
+Likewise, I really love the lost/damaged baggage policy.
+I was reimbursed $300 when I took advantage of my baggage-coverage benefit when our stroller was damaged on a flight once.

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 American Express is a Travel Mom Squad advertiser, but we always show the best public offer even when we don’t earn a commission.
 Terms Apply.